-September 14, 2022 version; slight edits from original / Greg Mello / 505-577-8563 / gmello@lasg.org
+November 14, 2022 / Greg Mello / 505-577-8563 / gmello@lasg.org

-We are unsure why you and some of your colleagues are supporting a crash program in early-to-need pit production, minimizing pit reuse while promoting MIRVs for the Sentinel system and building two separate pit factories, one of which is unsafe, wholly inadequate, uncosted, and non-enduring.
+We are unsure why you and your colleagues are supporting a crash program in early-toneed pit production, minimizing pit reuse while promoting MIRVs for the Sentinel system and building two separate pit factories, one of which is unsafe, wholly inadequate, uncosted, and non-enduring.
 No formal study supports these wasteful, risky policies.